deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

   security_group_id        = aws_security_group.webserver-sg.id
 }
 ```
-### security group for datalayer to alow traffic from websever on nfs and mysql port and bastiopn host on mysql port
+### Security group for datalayer to alow traffic from websever on nfs and mysql port and bastion host on mysql port

 ```
 resource "aws_security_group" "datalayer-sg" {